 -

-Checklist for transition allowance and severance payment
+Checklist transition allowance and severance pay

 -